Ouija Board - The Demon Hotline

 Exhibit A: Proof that you are, in fact, communicating with a licensed underworld professional.
 (He accepts PayPal.)

-According to Christian theology, using Tarot cards for fortune-telling or seeking hidden knowledge is generally considered a sin because it falls under the category of divination.
+According to Christian theology, using Tarot cards for fortune-telling or seeking hidden knowledge is generally considered a sin because it falls squarely under the ancient, ominous category of divination.
+And let's be clear, when the Bible was penned, they weren't exactly dealing with Rider-Waite decks or Etsy-sourced indie creations.
+They were probably flaying goats or interpreting bird guts.
+So, the direct application is a bit of a stretch, but hey, details, details.

 TopicThe Bible's Stance (The General Consensus)Tarot Sarcastic Take